Arianna Huffington wants employers to take mental health and wellness more seriously

 Arianna Huffington: We created the pledge out of concerns we’re hearing that as, the economic times are getting tougher, the advances during the last two years in terms of mental health and well-being could be lost.
 What makes it more urgent is the mental health crisis is getting worse.
 As Karen Lynch, the CEO of CVS, put it: Mental health is the collateral damage of the pandemic.
 It’s the challenge of the times, and it’s time to double down on resilience.
 We wanted the pledge to include both Fortune 500 companies, and high-growth startups—because hiring freezes and other cost cutting is happening across the board.

 During the pandemic, we’ve seen 92% of companies expanded support for mental health and well-being, sleep improvement, resilience.
 Many companies have increased support for caregivers.
-All of that is part of how you support for an employee’s mental health.
+All of that is part of how you support an employee’s mental health.
 Right now, companies are looking at budgets and what to cut—we want them to put a fence around mental health and well-being spending.

 FC: What do employers stand to lose if they don’t do this?

-Note: This story has been updated for clarity.